This is the fun part of every remodel: the life-enhancing frills.

 As charming as open-plan loft spaces are, it's not always charming to use the bathroom in one.
 Ditto for Victorians or anywhere where sound carries well, such as a powder room next to a dining room.

-According to architects Specht Harpman, the job of an architect is to consider things like "solar position at different times of day, reflectivity of materials, acoustics, and many other items owners might not be thinking about."
-We agree, and think acoustic insulation, especially in the overhaul of an old space, is a smart move.
+According to architects Specht Harpman of Austin, Texas, the job of an architect is to consider things like "solar position at different times of day, reflectivity of materials, acoustics, and many other items owners might not be thinking about."
+We're all for that, and think acoustic insulation, especially in the overhaul of an old space, is a smart move.

-Pictured above, a guest bath in Rehab Diary: A Hardworking Brooklyn Kitchen by Architect Annabelle Selldorf.
-Photo by Matthew Williams.
+Pictured above, the powder room in A Hardworking Brooklyn Kitchen by Architect Annabelle Selldorf.
+Photograph by Matthew Williams for Remodelista.

 Dimmers on the light switches

-Sheila Narusawa suggests adding dimmers on all light switches.
-Even as a simple home improvement project, adding dimmers is a brilliant way to combat harsh overhead lighting.
+Sheila Narusawa suggests adding dimmers to all light switches.
+And you needn't wait to be installing new lights—introducing dimmers can be a simple home improvement project that combats harsh overhead lighting.

-Shown here, a Meljac dimmer, which we've designated The World's Most Beautiful Light Switches.
+Shown here, a Meljac dimmer, which we've designated The World's Most Beautiful Light Switch.

 Self-closing cabinet drawers

-Made LLC suggests installing self-closing cabinet drawers.
-Kitchens and baths look their tidiest when drawers are closed; if you have lots of hands opening (and forgetting to close) them, spring for cabinets that close themselves.
+Brooklyn architects Made LLC suggest installing self-closing cabinet drawers.
+Kitchens and baths look their tidiest when drawers are closed; if you live with a messy crew, spring for cabinets that close themselves.

 Pictured above is a Dublin kitchen by architect Peter Legge, who used self-closing drawers with rectangular cutouts in lieu of drawer handles.
 Find this project and more in 10 Favorites: Cutout Kitchen Cabinet Pulls.